 River Fossil Farm is located at Petcheys Bay, on traditional lands of the Mellukerdee people, ten minutes from Cygnet, on the ancient fossil studded banks of the Huon River.

 River Fossil Farm is a 60 acre mixed farming property.
 The main farming focus is the blueberries, of which we have 2.5 acres.
-The farm also comprises a large vegetable market garden, a mixed fruit and nut orchard, and 40 acres of pasture on which we run a small herd of pure bred Black Angus cattle.
+The farm also comprises a large vegetable market garden, a mixed fruit and nut orchard, and 40 acres of pasture on which we run a small herd of pure bred Black Angus cattle and Wiltshire sheep.
 The remainder of the property is dry sclerophyll bush.
 We are working towards expanding our team of “work horses”, otherwise known as the humble honey bee.
 We keep a small number of hives for pollinating the blueberry bushes, and from which to enjoy the bounty of amazing blueberry and clover honey.

 Who we are

-For Cam, having been brought up on a farm in the Barossa Valley, South Australia, it’s about getting back to those farming and sustainability roots which he’s always held close.
+For Cam, having been brought up on a cattle farm in the Barossa Valley, South Australia, it’s about getting back to those farming and sustainability roots which he’s always held close.
 Having chased career and gallivanted widely, River Fossil Farm and the Huon Valley is perfect for again putting down those roots.

 Our philosophy of farming is simply working with what we have and looking at the whole farm as a system.
 What we do to one corner of the farm has to complement and work towards improving the rest of the system.
 As an example we have “habitat islands” or small patches of undergrowth (native and exotic), hollow logs, and soil mounds dotted around the farm.
 These “islands” increase the farms biodiversity and are crucial in harbouring beneficial predators such as lizards, spiders, bandicoots and grey fantails, which work to suppress pests.
 Our approach loosely fits into the principles behind ecological farming and permaculture.